 Toyota Wallet for iOS unveiled on November 19 finally gets right what other QR/Bar Code apps like PayPay have not: a flexible backend matched with a flexible frontend.
 A version for Android is due in the spring of 2020.

 Toyota Wallet is built using the PAYCIERGE platform from TIS.
-The user has a choice between payment with QR/Bar Code in the Toyota Wallet app with Origami Pay or Bank Pay accounts, or payment with a dual mode EMV/FeliCa iD Mastercard prepaid card in Wallet with the backend recharge hosted from Toyota Wallet.
+The user has a choice between payments with QR/Bar Codes in the Toyota Wallet app with Origami Pay (credit) or Bank Pay (debit) accounts, or payment with a dual mode EMV/FeliCa iD Mastercard prepaid card in Wallet with the backend recharge hosted from Toyota Wallet.

 An interesting side note here is that both PayPay and Line Pay have said that FeliCa cards are a possibility.
 Up until now this has just been lip service.
 It would be a welcome development if the Line Pay/Yahoo Japan merger produces a FeliCa/EMV dual mode payment option similar to what Toyota Wallet has done.